Debalent/Finthos/DEMO-README-CLEAN.md

-# 🚀 PeoplePay Demo - Quick Setup Guide
+# 🚀 Finthos Demo - Quick Setup Guide

 ## Overview

-This is a **live demonstration** of the PeoplePay enterprise fintech platform, showcasing real features, compliance frameworks, and business capabilities for potential buyers and investors.
+This is a **live demonstration** of the Finthos enterprise fintech platform, showcasing real features, compliance frameworks, and business capabilities for potential buyers and investors.

 ## Getting Started